wez/wezterm/docs/configuration.markdown

 # model to compute a diff to send to the mux client.
 # The default value is 100/s
 ratelimit_mux_output_scans_per_second = 100

+# If false, do not try to use a Wayland protocol connection
+# when starting the gui frontend, and instead use X11.
+# This option is only considered on X11/Wayland systems and
+# has no effect on macOS or Windows.
+# The default is true.
+enable_wayland = true
 ```

 ### Shortcut / Key Binding Assignments